freddieRv/evolutive_algorithms_paper/design_und_sonstiges/inhalt_design.md

         * Because eras/generaciones, bitch!
 - Algunos AE actuales (Breve explicación de genau como funcionan.
 Tal vez poner pseudo-codigo para uno o dos algoritmos)
     + AG
-    + ABC
     + PSO
-    + ACO
     + DE

-    + GSA
-    + Algún algoritmo basado en un fenómeno social o algo que tenga que ver con música
-    + Mencionar (solo por nombre y abreviación y, si se puede, referencia a donde se mencionaron por primera vez) tres chingos de algoritmos
-    + Mencionar algunos benchmarks
-- Usos y aplicaciones (Funktionsweise)
+## Diskussion - Vor- und Nachteile
+- What are they good for and what are they not good for
+    + Hay un quote interesante sobre esto casi al final de una de las diapositivas de la Dr. Alma
     + Real life areas (like medicine, building motors or planes, etc. El cap 2 de la Dra.
 Alma tiene genau das!
 Folien 6 - 14)

-## Diskussion - Vor- und Nachteile
-- What are they good for and what are they not good for
-    + Hay un quote interesante sobre esto casi al final de una de las diapositivas de la Dr. Alma
 - Like any other IA technique, EA work better combined in a hybrid system
 - Als Nachteil: the tunning of params could present a hard problem itself.

 ## Zusammenfasung
+- There's practically no limit to where they can be used.
+- Thanks to the computational power available today, we can solve more and more complicated problems.
+- We have to keep looking at the nature for inspiration.
+    + Nature has proven itself once again as the best muse.